plotly/plotly.py/doc/python/legend.md

 ### Positioning Legends

-*New in 5.15*

 In the previous example, we position the second legend by specifying x and y values.
 By default, these values are based on the width and height of the plot area.
 It is also possible to specify values that reference the container width and height by setting "xref=container" and "yref="container" (the default values are "xref=paper" and "yref="paper").
 When set to "container", the margin grows so the legend and plot don't overlap.

 ```python
 import plotly.graph_objects as go